Falzarano Family Caregiving Lab

 CarePair

-CarePair, funded by the National Institute on Aging, aims to create a behavioral intervention through a self-assessment and referral platform for dementia family caregivers.
-In this study phase, we will pilot-test the CarePair app, designed to connect dementia family caregivers to tailored services and supports.
-We aim to evaluate the app's feasibility and acceptability and explore its potential to improve caregiver well-being.
-During your six-week participation, you’ll use study-provided caregiving resources for 6 weeks, complete two in-depth surveys at the start and end of the study, and take two brief surveys during weeks 2 and 4.
-You’ll receive $50 for completing all study activities.
-Your involvement will help us assess CarePair’s effectiveness in real-world settings and guide future improvements.
+CarePair, funded by the National Institute on Aging, is a behavioral intervention designed to support family caregivers of individuals living with dementia through a mobile self-assessment and referral platform.
+The CarePair app connects caregivers to tailored services and support resources based on their individual needs.
+In this phase of the study, researchers are pilot-testing the app to evaluate its feasibility and acceptability and explore its potential to improve caregiver well-being.
+Participants will use study-provided caregiving resources through the app over a six-week period and complete two in-depth surveys at the beginning and end of the study, along with two brief surveys during weeks two and four.
+Participants who complete all study activities will receive $50.

-The goal of LMH-4-DCP, funded by the National Institute on Aging, is to create a pre-loss, reminiscence-based web intervention for family caregivers and the persons they care for with early to moderate stages of dementia.
-The aim of our study is to explore the feasibility, acceptability, and preliminary effects of LMH-4-DCP on outcomes including pre-loss grief and care pair relationship quality.
-As a research participant, you will be asked to engage with the LMH-4-DCP platform three times per week over a two-week period.
-Assessments of outcomes will be conducted through surveys at baseline and at the two-week follow-up to measure the LMH-4-DCP's impact, with an optional follow-up interview after the two-week intervention is complete.
+LMH-4-DCP, funded by the National Institute on Aging, is a web-based, reminiscence-focused intervention designed for persons living with early to moderate stages of dementia and their family caregivers.
+The goal of this study is to evaluate the feasibility and acceptability of the LMH-4-DCP platform and to explore its preliminary effects on outcomes such as pre-loss grief and care pair relationship quality.
+Participants will be asked to engage with the LMH-4-DCP platform three times per week over a two-week period.
+Study assessments will be conducted through surveys at baseline and again at the two-week follow-up to evaluate the platform’s impact, and participants may also be invited to complete an optional interview after the intervention period.

 Click the button below to find a list of citations to published work that have come from our lab members.